 A one-way ticket to Sospel runs 7.40€, to Breil-sur-Roya costs 9.10€, and to Tende is 13.60€, but you’re free to stop off in Breil, then catch the more frequent local trains between the two towns.
 At 18€ round trip to Breil, and over 27€ round trip to Tende, you are better off taking the 15€ Zou Unlimited Day Pass, available from June to end of September, or the 35€ Isabel Family Pass, available all year long.
 Click here for more pass and discount options.

 The Train des Pignes

-To go up into the mountains in the other direction, you go to another Nice train station, called the Chemins de Fer de Provence, that is dedicated to this one mountain run.
+To go up into the mountains in the other direction, you go to another Nice train station, called the Chemins de Fer de Provence (tram stop Liberation) that is dedicated to this one mountain run.
 This train is named after the pine forest that lines the route, and it follows along the Var river to the fabulously preserved walled-and-moated village of Entreveux, then the town of Annot, finishing much farther on in Digne-les-Bains.

-Schedule: To get to Entreveux takes an hour and a half and there are 4 trains a day… click here for the schedule.
-I would go to the train station to scope it out before buying your ticket, however, as there are often works happening on this route, and if you have to get off the train to take a bus part of the way, it’s not as fun.
+Schedule: To get to Entreveux takes an hour and a half and there are usually 2-4 trains a day… I would go to the train station to scope it out before buying your ticket, however, as there are often works happening on this route, and if you are made to get off the train to take a bus part of the way, it’s not as fun.